ClaytoneJ/Azure-Sentinel-Honeypot-Setup-Guide/README.md

    ![Edit Workbook](https://github.com/ClaytoneJ/Azure-Sentinel-SIEM-Honeypot/assets/119146054/12ec6a8a-4755-42ca-b50a-bc07427b9129)

-3. Add a query to the workbook to display live attack data on a map.
+3. Add this query to the workbook to display live attack data on a map:

    ```
    FAILED_RDP_WITH_GEO_CL